fau-klue/cwb-python/README.md

     pip install Cython

-You can then compile the Cython code to C
+You can then compile the Cython code to C via

     cython -2 cwb_python/CWB/CL.pyx